Table of Contents

 Key Features

-On the other hand, TD Ameritrade also offers a wide range of features to its users.
-Their platform provides access to a vast selection of investment products, including stocks, bonds, mutual funds, and ETFs.
-TD Ameritrade also offers a robust options trading platform, making it an attractive choice for investors looking to trade derivatives.
-Furthermore, TD Ameritrade's thinkorswim platform is highly regarded for its advanced charting and technical analysis tools.
+On the other hand, TD Ameritrade also offers a wide range of features that are available to the investor.
+Their platform provides access to a variety of investment products including stocks, bonds, mutual funds, and ETFs.
+They also provide a good options trading platform that attracts individuals who are interested in derivatives trading.
+Furthermore, TD Ameritrade’s thinkorswim platform is popular for having a rich set of charting and technical analysis tools.

 Fees

-When it comes to fees, both Merrill Edge and TD Ameritrade have competitive pricing structures.
-Merrill Edge charges $0 commission for online stock, ETF, and options trades.
-However, there is a $0.65 per contract fee for options trades.
-TD Ameritrade also offers $0 commission for online stock, ETF, and options trades, with a $0.65 per contract fee for options trades.
-It is worth noting that both platforms may have additional fees for certain services, such as broker-assisted trades or access to premium research.
+When it comes to the fees, both Merrill Edge and TD Ameritrade have very attractive fees.
+The following are the fees that apply to Merrill Edge: For online stock, ETF and options trades there is $0 commission, but for options trading there is a $0.65 per contract fee.
+TD Ameritrade has the same $0 commission for online stock, ETF, and options trades, plus a $0.65 per contract fee for options.
+It is important to note that both platforms may have other charges for certain services like broker-assisted trades or access to premium research.

 Another important fee to consider is the account maintenance fee.
-Merrill Edge does not charge an annual account maintenance fee for self-directed investing accounts.
-On the other hand, TD Ameritrade charges a $0 account maintenance fee for self-directed individual retirement accounts (IRAs), but a $75 fee for non-retirement accounts.
-It is important to carefully review the fee structures of both platforms to determine which one aligns with your investment strategy and budget.
+The following applies to Merrill Edge: There is no annual fee for self directed investing accounts.
+On the other hand, TD Ameritrade has a $0 maintenance fee for self directed individual retirement accounts (IRAs) but $75 for other accounts.
+It is important to compare the fees of the two platforms and determine which is most suitable for your investment product and financial resources.

 Customer Service